I don’t know about you but I hate when I put a lot of work into content only to have it fizzle and dud.

 Call me salty but I know you’ve seen better content sometimes on page 2 and deeper.

 Other times it’s frustrating when you see a similar piece shared en masse on social networks that are quite thin in content.
-The site (and author) leverages the trends and crowdsourcing to lazily slap together something that’ll appeal to the click.
+The site (and author) gets a bit too clickbaity-y, but the content is rather shallow.

 So the question becomes what to do with all these great pieces that aren’t getting attention?